The Best College in Every State (2026)

 9. Florida: University of Florida

-UF is a top public research university, a senior member of Florida’s State University System.
-The university offers 100 undergraduate majors and 30 certificates, along with 200 graduate programs.
-Some of its unique options include combination degrees, which prepare students for careers in a fraction of the time of undergraduate plus graduate education.
+Some of its unique options at UF include combination degrees, which prepare students for careers in a fraction of the time of undergraduate plus graduate education.
 Another program is the Innovation Academy, which equips students with entrepreneurship and leadership skills through a rigorous experience.

-Learn more about UF and what it takes to get accepted.
+Learn more about the University of Florida and what it takes to get accepted.

 10. Georgia: Emory University